Lazart/Smart-Spreadsheet/README.md

 # Smart Spreadsheet

+## setup

+prerequisites:
+  - python 3.8
+  - v18.18.2 ^
+  - npm 9.8.1 ^

+export OPENAI_API_KEY=... #your key, if you dont have, e-mail me to borrow you one

+fastapi dev context_chat.py

+cd capix-frontend

+npm install
+npm start

 ## Introduction

 As a **Founding Senior Engineer** at Capix you will lead the the development of the Company’s technical vision and strategy, oversee all the technological development, and help develop and implement the product.
 This is a very critical role.
 It is paramount that you are a master of engineering able to ship great software fast.
 We’re looking for the 10Xers and this project helps us evaluate if you can get the job done.